play3577/Mjai3D/README.txt

 That is the same with the Socket destination.(you may think this is fatal...)

+To build this project, you also need Wistery.Majong project.

 TODO:
 State Transition(Menu, Options, ...)
 Animation(You can't tell whether his dahai is tsumogiri or not.)
 Hora detail
 Show dora marker
 ...

+Version 0.0.2: Moved core majong classes from Mjai3D to Wistery.Majong Version 0.0.1: first version